FuzzingLabs/sol-azy/docs/src/static_analysis.md

 ## Note

-The sast engineering core in Sol-azy is based on the excellent open-source project
+The sast engineering core in sol-azy is based on the excellent open-source project
 [`radar`](https://github.com/Auditware/radar) by [Auditware)](https://github.com/Auditware).

 We've been heavily inspired by their approach and wanted a standalone binary capable of it.